-The strategy seeks to increase environmental biophysics and restore ecological connectivity ecosystem progressively foot slope is altered.
-Spatially is specified in the National Ecological Network consists of unoccupied areas that define the western side of the Forest Reserve, which sets in areas of ecological connectivity corridors comprised of Ladera, ecological corridors and Parks Containers Round Edge.
+The strategy seeks to increase environmental biophysics and restore the ecological connectivity to the ecosystem progressively as the foot of the slope is altered.
+Spatially specified in the National Ecological Network it consists of unoccupied areas that define the western side of the Forest Reserve, which are set in areas of ecological connectivity corridors comprised of Ladera, ecological corridors and Parks Containers Around the Edge.
 These in turn articulate with existing parks and facilities in the border area, as well as heritage landmarks and areas of scenic value.
 Each of these areas will have a type of conservation management as well: Preservation, Restoration (Rehabilitation and Recovery) and sustainable use.